MoizAliPi/se-challenge-payroll/README.md

    - If this application was destined for a production environment, what would you add or change?
    - What compromises did you have to make as a result of the time constraints of this challenge?

+### Instructions on How to run
+1. Clone the repository in your local machine.
+2. Install all the necessary packages using the command `npm install`.
+3. Run the command `npm run start` to initialize the server.
+4. Use `Postman` or another REST API client to call the endpoints.
+  4a. `POST /api/upload-csv`- will take a csv file in the request and upload it to the server.
+  4b. `GET /api/payroll-report` - will return the generated report for all employees.

+### Answers
+- How did you test that your implementation was correct?
+I used the REST api clients to test my endpoints and its associated methods to make sure that correct results are returning and errors are thrown for the edge cases.
+I also setup couple tests to simulate the working environment and see if the results match the expected behavior.

+- If this application was destined for a production environment, what would you add or change?
+I would add integration test for testing front to back testing of this feature, making sure that the desired output is formatted correctly on the frontend in different environments.
+I would also make sure that the reports are generated from a read-replica database of the current database so that querying the data is managed within the load and does not overwhelm the backend with CPU and memory usage issues.
+Also batching the upload process would be effective if the csv upload contains the no. of employees in a significantly larger amount.

+- What compromises did you have to make as a result of the time constraints of this challenge?
+I would have added more testing coverage for utility and service functions so that the business logic and requirements are tested against the expected behavior, I would have also tried to simulate larger csv files to setup a batching process for upload operation and making sure that the server is resilient for such edge cases.
 ## Submission Instructions

 1. Clone the repository.